 Due to the linear nature of our classes it is important that you attend as many classes as possible, as each class builds upon the previous.
 Missing too many classes may prevent you from advancing to the next level.
-Attend Pole Play (free for currently enrolled students) to catch up on practice time.
+Attend Pole Play to catch up on practice time.

 What if I’ve already taken pole dancing classes somewhere else, can I sign up for a higher level class?

 If you feel you are beyond the Beginner level please call and schedule a time to come in so our instructors can evaluate your experience level and place you in the appropriate class.
 These evaluations usually take place during Pole Play times and also give you a chance to check out our studio before registering for classes.